iguessthislldo/configuration/README.md

 #### `setenv`

-Command checks the current directory and all of its parents for `setenv.sh`, and starts the current shell with that `setenv.sh` sourced.
+Command checks the current directory and all of its parents for `setenv.sh`, and starts an instance of the current shell with that `setenv.sh` sourced.

 #### `activate`

-Command checks the current directory and all of its parents for a Python virtualenv, and sources it.
+Command checks the current directory and all of its parents for a Python virtualenv, and starts an instance of the current shell with that virtualenv activated.

-TODO: Merge or make like `setenv`.

 #### `args`